ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 `-q`
 :    Do not show the message of the day or update reminders.

-`--worker-pool POOL`, `-p POOL`
-:    The name of the worker pool to modify.
-To specify multiple worker pools, use multiple flags, such as `-p pool1 -p pool2`.

 `--zone ZONE`
 :    Specify the zone for the worker pool in a multizone cluster.
 To list available zones, run `ibmcloud ks zone ls`.